Edit

 • For repeat conferences, invited speakers from the previous conference edition should not be reinvited.
 A list of the speakers from previous editions will be provided by the course and conference office to the organisers.

-• Invited speakers should include at least 20% early-stage researchers, here defined as having no more than 5 years experience as a principal investigator.
+• Invited speakers should include at least 20% early-stage researchers, here defined as having no more than 7 years of experience as a principal investigator.
 The principles applied above also apply for the speakers selected for short talks from abstracts.

 • The principles above also apply for the speakers selected for short talks from abstracts.
 When selecting short talks, multiple speakers from the same lab, group or institution should be avoided and a high percentage of talks from early career stage researchers should be included.